Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-07-24-Q-Learning_DEP_2.md

    where $\mathcal{S}$ is the set of self-defeating arms and $\delta > 0$ is the bias strength.

-### Meta-Cognitive Extensions

-Our second framework incorporates additional meta-cognitive mechanisms:
+Liewise, here our framework incorporates additional meta-cognitive mechanisms:

 **Learned Helplessness**: After experiencing $n$ consecutive negative outcomes, the effective learning rate is reduced: